-This interview was originally featured in Tech For Equity Updates—a biweekly newsletter about Change Machine’s platform, including upcoming trainings, and insights from our community of practice.
+This interview was originally featured in Tech For Equity Updates — a biweekly newsletter about Change Machine’s platform, including upcoming trainings, and insights from our community of practice.
 Subscribe today!

 In this issue we’re featuring Karla Bachmann from Branches – a South Florida-based agency engaging children, youth, and adults with opportunities to become financially stable and make long-term, positive life choices.
-As the Vice President of Financial Wellness, Karla leads the development and implementation of programs that promote financial opportunity and asset building.
+As the Vice President of Financial Wellness Services, Karla leads the development and implementation of programs that promote financial opportunity and asset building.

 She co-authored My Family, My Self- The Latino Guide to Emotional Well-Being, a culturally sensitive guide in navigating the psychological, social, and cultural challenges faced after immigrating to America.